 Credit: Matt Lighthart

-For most listeners, traditional headphones are the way to go if you listen often while sitting or in loud environments where you need help keeping the world at a distance.
+For most listeners, traditional headphones are the best option if you listen frequently while sitting or in loud environments where you need help keeping the world at a distance.
 If you love noise cancellation and a broad, expansive soundstage with unbelievable clarity in music, then headphones will be a must-have, as they provide peace from distractions and a musical party in your ear.

 Earbuds typically come in compact cases that let you easily take them with you for spontaneous use when you find breaks for listening.